 From the outset we’re looking into the long-term impact of the Assemble approach.
 Our Kensington project partners with ‘Resilient Melbourne,’ which is part of the 100 Resilient Cities program, funded by the Rockefeller Foundation in the US.
 The objective of that work is to identify innovative housing initiatives that make the residents less susceptible to chronic shocks (including economic, societal and environmental impacts) to ultimately make a more resilient community overall.

-We’re doing a longitudinal study of the Kensington project to see if bulk-buying initiatives for critical services like internet and dry-cleaning, while assisting with community events such as organising walking groups and ‘how to fix your bike’ nights, create a more cohesive and resilient community than would otherwise exist.
+We’re doing a longitudinal study of the Kensington project to see if bulk-buying initiatives for critical services like internet and utilities, while assisting with community events such as organising walking groups and ‘how to fix your bike’ nights, create a more cohesive and resilient community than would otherwise exist.

 We’re not looking to intrude or force an outcome but rather to be an enabler.
 The idea is to put the tools and infrastructure in place to help facilitate the formation of the community so that when we move out of ownership of the asset, after the fifth year, there’s a self-sufficient community already maintaining what Assemble has started.